 For an RLOS Attach the MME shall not send an Update Location Request to the HSS.

+For a Disaster Roaming Attach, the MME shall provide the indication of Disaster Roaming service in EPS in its request to HSS.
+The HSS provides the subscription data for a Disaster Roaming service in EPS to the MME based on the local policy and/or the local configuration.

 If the UE supports Store and Forward Satellite operation and the MME is operating in S&F Mode, the MME proceeds as follows: